MG Software.

 Pros

-• +Database branching for development and testing
+• +Database branching for development, testing, and preview environments

-• +Fully compatible with the PostgreSQL ecosystem
+• +Fully compatible with the PostgreSQL ecosystem including all extensions

-• +Quick setup with a generous free tier
+• +Quick setup with a generous free tier offering 0.5 GB storage

 Cons

-• -Cold starts on inactive databases
+• -Cold starts on inactive databases add 300 to 500 ms to first queries

-• -Fewer additional services than Supabase
+• -Fewer additional services than Supabase, focused purely on database

 Which tool does MG Software recommend?